theramiyer/blog/content/post/2016/on-vegetarianism.md

 * Non-vegetarian

 *Fruitarians* are those who eat only fruits and vegetables plucked out of plants or trees, without harming the plant or tree in any way.
 They don’t eat things that are technically branches, roots or stem or any part of the plant life, plucking of which harms it in any way.
 So a fruitarian would not eat potatoes or onions or garlic.
 And they live on the _product_ of the plant or tree, and not on a part of them.
 Apples, tomatoes, cucumber, etc. are eaten by fruitarians.
 Fruitarians do not consume milk or dairy products either.

 *Vegans* eat all parts of plants including their product, hide, stem, branches, leaves … But they don’t consume milk or milk products.
 Nor do they consume things such as honey.
-Their ideology is that animals should be left to live without any sort of disturbance.
+Their belief is that animals should be left to live without any sort of disturbance.
 So a cow’s milk is for its calf, and humans should not take that away from them.

 *Lacto-vegetarians* consume all plants, plant parts and plant products, and consume dairy products.
 I am a